nRF24/RF24/docs/pico_sdk.md

 RF24 libs into your project.

 ## Building the RF24 examples for the Pico SDK
-1. Create a `build` directory in the RF24 repository's root directory and navigate to it:
+1. Create a "build" directory in the RF24 repository's root directory and navigate to it:
    ```shell
    cd RF24